-Meng $Ye^{1,2,}$ and David Vanderbilt
+Meng Ye1,2,\ and David Vanderbilt

-Department of Physics & Astronomy, Rutgers University, Piscataway, New Jersey 08854, USA

-The Institute for Molecular Engineering, The University of Chicago, Chicago, Illinois 60637, USA
+Department of Physics & Astronomy, Rutgers University, Piscataway, New Jersey 08854, USA The Institute for Molecular Engineering, The University of Chicago, Chicago, Illinois 60637, USA (Received 6 November 2016; published 10 January 2017)

-(Dated: November 7, 2016)

 Domain walls are the topological defects that mediate polarization reversal in ferroelectrics, and they may exhibit quite different geometric and electronic structures compared to the bulk.
 Therefore, a detailed atomic-scale understanding of the static and dynamic properties of domain walls is of pressing interest.
 In this work, we use first-principles methods to study the structures of $180^{\circ}$ domain walls, both in their relaxed state and along the ferroelectric reversal pathway, in ferroelectrics belonging to the family of corundum derivatives.
-Our calculations predict their orientation, formation energy, and migration energy, and also identify important couplings between polarization, magnetization, and chirality at the domain walls.
-Finally, we point out a strong empirical correlation between the height of the domain-wall mediated polarization reversal barrier and the local bonding environment of the mobile A cations as measured by bond valence sums.
-Our results thus provide both theoretical and empirical guidance to future searches for ferroelectric candidates in materials of the corundum derivative family.
+Our calculations predict their orientation, formation energy, and migration energy and also identify important couplings between polarization, magnetization, and chirality at the domain walls.
+Finally, we point out a strong empirical correlation between the height of the domain-wall-mediated polarization reversal barrier and the local bonding environment of the mobile A cations as measured by bond-valence sums.
+Our results thus provide both theoretical and empirical guidance for future searches for ferroelectric candidates in materials of the corundum derivative family.